Sign In Forgot Password

 Cantor Richard Rosenfield

-Sundays @ 11:15 AM beginning October 22, 2023.
+Sundays @ 11:15 AM beginning in Fall 2024.

 This class is for all adults who would like to learn how to read and understand prayerbook Hebrew.
 We shall be using the textbooks Teach Yourself to Read Hebrew (revised edition), Prayerbook Hebrew The Easy Way (3rd edition), and The First Hebrew Primer (3rd edition) all from EKS Publishers.
-For more information, please contact Richard Rosenfield HERE
+For more information, please contact Richard Rosenfield HERE.

 Ross Brann